Editor’s note: This post was originally published on 1/24/16 and has been updated for accuracy and comprehension.

 Your next step is to map out each interaction from when the customer first lands on the page contact page, purchases, download request, etc. to the messages that would be triggered.

-Include a note on how long between any multiple messages:
+Include a note on how much time will pass between any messages you send:

 A key element is fresh, personalized material.